-Antrepo No. 4, Istanbul Modern’s original building, was constructed as a dry cargo warehouse for the Turkish Maritime Organization under the direction of renowned architect Sedad Hakkı Eldem during the redevelopment of Tophane Square in 1957 and 1958.
-The 8,000 square meter building was turned over to Istanbul Modern in early 2004 and quickly transformed by Tabanlıoğlu Architects into a modern museum building with all corresponding functions.
+Antrepo No. 4, Istanbul Modern’s original building, was designed by renowned architect Sedad Hakkı Eldem and constructed in 1957–58 as a dry cargo warehouse for the Turkish Maritime Organization during the redevelopment of Tophane Square.
+The 8,000-square-meter building was handed over to Istanbul Modern in early 2004 and swiftly transformed by Tabanlıoğlu Architects into a fully equipped museum.

 History of the site